jbryois/scRNA_disease/README.md

 The code to look for heritability enrichment of the top10% most specific genes was made to be run in parallele on a SLURM cluster.
 It would need to be adapted if you want to run it locally.

 **Under construction**

+To do:
+1) Add Saunders, Habib and Skene datasets processing files
+2) Add LDSC get pvalue file
+3) Clean a bit